Autoconf: Behavior

+To process files, autoconf uses the GNU implementation of the m4 macro system.

+Autoconf comes with several auxiliary programs such as autoheader, which is used to help manage C header files; autoscan, which can create an initial input file for Autoconf; and ifnames, which can list C pre-processor identifiers used in the program.

 Criticism

 There is some criticism that states that Autoconf uses dated technologies, has a lot of legacy restrictions, and complicates simple scenarios unnecessarily for the author of configure.ac scripts.
 In particular, often cited weak points of Autoconf are: